 10 days from T-day, when I had almost finalised the message I was fairly happy with the content, but felt it lacked a real hook in the opening to connect with the audience.
 I didn’t want to just start with a story all about me, I wanted to engage the audience and invoke their curiosity first.
 I came up with the idea to begin with a question, inviting everyone to think about how they felt in their body at that moment, which I could link back to later on after getting them up and moving.

 This worked really well, but added 30 seconds at the beginning, so I had to let go of something else.
-I ended up cutting out a slide and a whole section about the word integral.
-I had a definition slide with the synonyms – "1 essential, necessary 2 inherent, innate" and had wanted to explain that the goal with snacking on exercise was to make it both a vital part of your day and also a natural part of your daily routine.
-In the end I cut this out, because as much as I loved it (being a wordy person) it wasn't as essential as anything else in the talk.
+I ended up cutting out a whole section about the word integral.
+I had a definition slide with the synonyms – “1 essential, necessary 2 inherent, innate” and had wanted to explain that the goal with snacking on exercise was to make it both a vital part of your day and also a natural part of your daily routine.
+In the end I cut this out, because as much as I loved it (being a wordy person) it wasn’t essential.

 It’s not about me as a speaker and what I want to say, it’s about the audience as listeners and what will benefit them the most.
 The audience is always the most important thing in any presentation.

 The human brain loves stories.
 They are what capture our attention, keep us engaged and help us remember information long, long after it is shared.
 This is why Jesus taught in parables, why Martin Luther King connected through stories in his I have a dream speech and why so many great TED talks open with a story.